Clutter-Free Kitchen Worktops

-As one of the busiest rooms in our homes, the kitchen often takes the brunt of our clutter.
+One of the most valuable assets of any kitchen is the amount of available work space, but as one of the busiest rooms in our homes, the kitchen often takes the brunt of our clutter.
 It's natural to walk in the door, straight into the kitchen and dump stuff onto the surfaces. which is one of the reasons why kitchen surfaces tend to accumulate clutter faster than any other spot in your home - and clutter is always a magnet for more clutter!

 Once you place one item on the worktop, your brain sees it as a good place to put another and pretty soon it multiplies.
 Over time the clutter builds up, making the kitchen a less relaxing place to be and can also affect our ability (or inclination) to make and enjoy a healthy meal.